cristianosigm/shopping-cart/README.md

-In an actual production-targeting project, I would add details of what each endpoint does, and a better description of each attribute (it is always helpful to have this kind of document available, especially because it would be kept up-to-date automatically on every change).
+In an actual production-targeting project, I would add details of what each endpoint does, and a better description of each attribute (it is always helpful to have this kind of document available, especially because it would be kept up to date automatically on every change).

 Second, an OpenAPI 3.0 definition in JSON, which could also be useful for API automatic mapping.
 This can be found
 below: